mahyarnajibi/SNIPER/README.md

 R-FCN-3k is a real-time detector for up to 3,130 classes.
 The idea is to decouple object detection into objectness detection and fine-grained classification, which speeds up inference and training with only marginal mAP drop.
 It is trained on ImageNet Classification data with bounding boxes and obtains 34.9% mAP on ImageNet Detection Dataset (37.8% with SNIPER).

-The generalization ability of objectness detection it demonstrates supports the hypothesis that it is possible to learn a universal objectness detector.
-With the universal objectness detector of R-FCN-3k, we can obtain a detector on anything in seconds by training a light classifier.
+With generalized objectness detection, we demonstrate that it is possible to learn a universal objectness detector.
+With the universal objectness detector of R-FCN-3k, we can obtain a detector on anything in seconds by learning only the classification layer.

-If you find [R-FCN-3k](https://arxiv.org/abs/1712.01802) useful in your research, please consider citing:
+[R-FCN-3k](https://arxiv.org/abs/1712.01802) is described in the following paper:

 ```
 R-FCN-3000 at 30fps: Decoupling Detection and Classification